 Do you know of another great resource for teaching kids about the American Revolution?
+Here’s a blog post featuring 100 ways to study the American Revolution in your homeschool.
 Please let me know of any favorites in the comments.
 I didn’t realize that history could be fascinating until well into grad school.
 I want my children to understand this from the beginning!

 I am a member of Timberdoodle’s 2016 Blog Team.
 They sent me a copy of Famous Figures of the American Revolution to review.
 I received no other compensation for this post, and all opinions are my own.